tillitis/tillitis-key1/doc/threat_model/threat_model.md

 - Leaking: A malicious app designed to leak the CDI will in the default *measured boot* case leak the /wrong/ secret since the CDI includes a measurement of the app itself.

+- Leaking: CDI is implemented as hardware registers, not EBR, so it's not vulnerable to reading by a warm boot attack.

 - Leaking: A malicious app designed to leak in the *verified boot* case will not be allowed to execute by the trust policy of the boot